 The Separation of Platforms and Commerce

 This Article argues that the potential hazards of integration by dominant tech platforms invite recovering structural separations.
-Separations regimes limit the lines of business in which a firm can engage, either by proscribing entry in certain markets, or by requiring that distinct lines of business be operated through separate affiliates.
-Previously viewed as both a standard regulatory tool and key antitrust remedy in network industries, structural separations have largely fallen into desuetude.
-At the same time that specific regulatory regimes have been weakened or abandoned entirely, antitrust law has drastically narrowed the forms of vertical conduct and structures that register as anti-competitive.
-And when antitrust enforcers have targeted these forms of conduct and structures, they’ve applied remedies that generally (i) fail to target the underlying source of the problem and (ii) overwhelm the institutional capacities of the actors assigned to oversee them.
-Neglecting structural separations results in both substantive harms and institutional misalignments — effects that are especially pronounced in digital platform markets.
+Structural separations have been a mainstay element of American economic regulation.
+Traditionally applied to critical networks and essential infrastructure, structural separations prohibited entry in certain markets and prevented dominant intermediaries from directly competing with the businesses reliant on their services.
+In recent decades, structural separations have been largely abandoned.
+At the same time that lawmakers have weakened or eliminated sector-specific regulatory regimes, judicial interpretation of antitrust law has drastically narrowed the forms of vertical conduct and structures that register as anticompetitive.
+And when antitrust enforcers have targeted these forms of conduct and structures, they have applied remedies that generally (1) fail to target the underlying source of the problem and (2) overwhelm the institutional capacities of the actors assigned to oversee them.
+Neglecting structural remedies results in both substantive harms and institutional misalignments—effects that are especially pronounced in digital platform markets.

 Keywords: Competition Policy, Antitrust, Tech